MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Implementation

-Once executed, the procedure outputs a stream of records with a fixed format, consisting of four fields; each record represents an association rule.
-The fields are: \begin{itemize} \item {\tt body} a map of key-value pairs for the {\tt BODY} columns.
-The keys are the names of the columns and recall the structure of the pattern that they materialize, while the values are the identifiers -i.e., properties- of the nodes of those patterns; \item {\tt head} - a map of key-value pairs for the {\tt HEAD} columns with the same format of the {\tt BODY}; \item {\tt support} - the support value in double floating-point precision; \item {\tt confidence} - the confidence value in double floating-point precision. \end{itemize}
+Once executed, the procedure outputs a stream of records (each representing one association rule) with a fixed format, consisting of four fields: \begin{itemize} \item {\tt body}: a map of key-value pairs for the {\tt BODY} columns.
+The keys are the column names , whereas the values are the identifiers (i.e., properties) of the nodes matched by the specified patterns; \item {\tt head}: a map of key-value pairs for the {\tt HEAD} columns, with the same format of the {\tt BODY}; \item {\tt support}: the support value in double floating-point precision; \item {\tt confidence}: the confidence value in double floating-point precision. \end{itemize}

+By default, the APOC procedure uses each internal node identifier to match the nodes and generate the output table for both the {\tt BODY} and {\tt HEAD} columns.
+However, with an optional input parameter, the user can provide a list of identifying attributes as key-value pairs ($<$NodeLabel$>$: $<$IdentifyingPropertyList$>$) specifying, for each or some node label, which property should be used instead of the internal node identifier.

-The result can be transformed with the Cypher \texttt{YIELD} sub-clause\cite{cypherYield}, which can project the output record on some of its fields and then apply any supported Cypher or APOC operation on them, such as reordering, regrouping or string concatenation.
+The result can be transformed with the Cypher \texttt{YIELD} sub-clause~\cite{cypherYield}, which can select any column of the output record and apply any supported Cypher or APOC operation on them, such as reordering, regrouping, or string concatenation.

-We next describe our algorithm by first considering a base case, where we do not include conjunctions and multiple items in the BODY and in the HEAD.
+We next describe our algorithm by first considering a base case, not including conjunctions or multiple items in the BODY and in the HEAD.
 Then, we consider the general case.